Irell Elects Michael Kaplan as Partner; Promotes H. Annita ZhongPrint PDF

-Irell & Manella LLP (www.irell.com) announces the election of Michael W. Kaplan as a partner of the firm and the promotions of H. Annita Zhong to of counsel and Sandra L. Haberny to counsel, effective January 1.
-Kaplan is a member of the transactions group; Zhong and Haberny are both litigators.
-Kaplan and Zhong are based in Irell's Los Angeles office, and Haberny is based in Newport Beach.
+Irell & Manella LLP (www.irell.com) announces the election of Michael W. Kaplan as a partner of the firm and the promotions of H. Annita Zhong to of counsel, effective January 1.
+Kaplan is a member of the transactions group; Zhong is a litigator.
+Both are based in Irell's Los Angeles office.

-"We are extremely proud to welcome Mike to the partnership and to promote Annita and Sandy," said Andrei Iancu, Irell & Manella managing partner.
+"We are extremely proud to welcome Mike to the partnership and to promote Annita," said Andrei Iancu, Irell & Manella managing partner.
 "All three have distinguished themselves as exceptionally talented lawyers, as well as leaders both within the firm and the community at large."

 Kaplan's practice encompasses public and private equity and debt financings, mergers and acquisitions, venture capital and corporate securities.
 He represents funds, targets and issuers in a range of industries including software, technology and manufacturing.
 Kaplan is recognized as a "Rising Star" by Southern California Super Lawyers.

 Outside of his practice, Kaplan has provided pro bono legal services to clients including several non-profits in the educational field and a charity for youth and adults with special needs.
 He was honored by the Cystic Fibrosis Foundation as one of "LA's Finest," recognizing servant leadership and excellence in the greater Los Angeles business community.
 Within the firm, Kaplan serves on the Hiring Committee and is active in associate mentorship.
 He graduated cum laude from University of Pennsylvania Law School, where he was the executive editor of the University of Pennsylvania Law Review.
 Kaplan earned his B.A., cum laude, from Yale University.